sei-relativity/hw-w01d03-js-functions/README.md

 Method 1
 ```
-Name:
+Name: length()
-Description:
+Description: measure the length of an index
-Example using it:
+Example using it: class.length();
 ```

 Method 2
 ```
-Name:
+Name: indexOf()
-Description:
+Description: return the first string in an index
-Example using it:
+Example using it: class.indexOf()
 ```

 Method 3
 ```
-Name:
+Name: lastIndexOf()
-Description:
+Description: return the last string of an index
-Example using it:
+Example using it: class.lastIndexOf()
 ```

 ## [License](LICENSE)